 Here we will try to separate the facts from fiction and explain the real reason why these myths exist:

 Fact: Another misconception is poker is not a sport as there is little-to-no physical exertion involved.
 In reality, poker is considered one of the most intellectual games in the world.
-Like chess, poker is a mind game which requires observation, analytical skills, mental stamina, discipline, and decision-making ability.
+Like a chess game, Ludo game, poker is a mind game which requires observation, analytical skills, mental stamina, discipline, and decision-making ability.
 Similar to other sports, poker players participate in highly competitive tournaments like WSOP and WPT where they compete against opponents to win the Champion title.

 Fact: The success of a bluff depends on opponent’s skills and knowledge.
 If your opponent is a novice player who doesn’t know when to bet or fold his cards, your bluff will most likely fail.
 There is a good reason why good players prefer to fold their cards most of the time instead of bluffing each and every hand they are dealt with.
 If you have a weak hand and you try to bluff against a poor player expecting that he will fold his cards due to your aggressive betting, there is a high possibility that your bluff will get called.